Need a Spectrophotometer for your Lab?

 The colors we see are light waves of electromagnetic radiation and each color has a different wavelength.
 The wavelengths of light we can see (visible) are between 380 nanometres (nm) in the violet range (V) to 750 nm in the red range (R).
 Figure 1 shows the visible spectrum.

 Figure 1: Visible light spectrum.
 Numbers represent wavelength (nm) (source: Wikimedia Commons, public domain).

 Colored chemicals have color because they absorb some light waves while reflecting others.
 So, a red chemical absorbs all light waves and reflects the red wavelength light back to our eyes.
 And, a blue chemical reflects all light except for light with blue wavelengths.

 Figure 2 shows the basic components of a spectrophotometer.
-Essentially, light from a specific source is split into different wavelengths (colors), then a selected wavelength passes through the sample and it’s final intensity measured.
-Let’s breakdown each component.
+Essentially, light from a specific source is split into different wavelengths (colors), then a selected wavelength passes through the sample and its final intensity is measured.
+Let’s break down each component.

 Figure 2: Basic components of a spectrophotometer (source: Wikimedia Commons, CC-BY-SA).